 If low vision or blindness is preventing you from these types of activities, you can learn new skills in Occupational Therapy to help get them done.

 Occupational Therapists are health professionals who can support you to achieve your goals in everyday life at home, work, or school; whatever your age and whatever your level of vision.

 ‘Everyday life’ can mean something different for every person with low vision or blindness.
 If you have a specific skill you’d like to learn as part of your routine, we can create a program so that you can master it.
 From following your favourite recipes or doing your makeup, to managing your banking or using the computer, Occupational Therapists ensure you can approach your day with confidence.

 Who can receive Occupational Therapy support?

-- People with recent vision loss
+- People with recent low vision or blindness

-- People with long standing vision loss
+- People with long standing low vision or blindness

 - People who have a Neurological Vision Impairment